meraki/cmx-api-app/README.md

 ## Running the app
-Let's say you plan to run this app on a server you control called pushapi.myserver.com.
+Let’s say you plan to run this app on a server you control called pushapi.myserver.com.

 1. Go to the Cisco Meraki dashboard and configure the CMX Location Push API (find it under Organization > Settings) with the url `http://pushapi.myserver.com:4567/events`
 2. Choose a secret and enter it into the dashboard